How Can eLearning Reduce Employee Burnout?

 - Offers higher retention rates than standard face-to-face training.

 Ways to Leverage eLearning Courses in Your Office to Reduce Burnout

 Here are only a few employee burnout solutions that eLearning helps to solve:

 Review & Share Helpful Resources

 Because eLearning courses are all online, they’re easy to pass between employees.
 Helpful resources such as employee handbooks or wellness programs can easily be reviewed and shared amongst employees.
 Not everyone will feel comfortable publicly asking for these types of resources.

 Regular Competency Checks

 See which employees are mastering the material and which employees could benefit from more guidance.
+For new employees will be healthy to explore eLearning solutions for onboarding.
 This is also an ideal opportunity to determine if certain employees are feeling overworked or burned out with their current schedule and workload.